Pocket Guides

 |

-Interprofessional Education and Practice The Institute of Medicine (IoM) identifies interprofessional learning as a means to prepare all |
+Interprofessional Education and Practice The Institute of Medicine (IoM) identifies interprofessional learning as a means to prepare all health professionals to deliberately work together with the common goal of building a safer and better patient-centered and community and population focused health care system. |

 |

-This resource provides information on how Injectable Antiretroviral Treatment (ART) is a new option for people with HIV to receive treatment without needing to take daily oral medication. |
+Injectable HIV Treatment: Cabotegravir/Rilpivirine This resource provides information on how Injectable Antiretroviral Treatment (ART) is a new option for people with HIV to receive treatment without needing to take daily oral medication. |

 |

-Non-Occupational Post-Exposure Prophylaxis (nPEP) Pocket Guide This resource provides information related to the definition of nPEP, key concepts for primary care providers, and a summary nPEP procedure. |
+Non-Occupational Post-Exposure Prophylaxis (nPEP) This resource provides information related to the definition of nPEP, key concepts for primary care providers, and a summary nPEP procedure. |

 |

-Differential Diagnosis of HIV and SARS-COV-2 Pocket Guide As the COVID-19 pandemic progresses, it adds yet another infection to rule out when a patient presents with a cold-like illness.
+Differential Diagnosis of HIV and SARS-COV-2 As the COVID-19 pandemic progresses, it adds yet another infection to rule out when a patient presents with a cold-like illness.
 Acute Retroviral Syndrome is an acute, symptomatic illness that develops in many individuals during the acute HIV infection phase.
 As some individuals with an acute HIV infection are asymptomatic, early HIV diagnosis relies heavily on provider suspicion and opt-out testing protocols.
 This resource reviews HIV testing recommendations, common COVID-19 like opportunistic infections, and provides a chart showing clinical presentation comparisons of HIV and COVID-19. |

 |

-Integrating Geriatric Principles in HIV Clinic Pocket Guide HIV care providers should strive to incorporate geriatric principles and assessments into the care of older adults with HIV, thus improving health outcomes and quality of life.
+Integrating Geriatric Principles in the HIV Clinic HIV care providers should strive to incorporate geriatric principles and assessments into the care of older adults with HIV, thus improving health outcomes and quality of life.
 This pocket guide reviews the geriatric 5M principles, the clinical implications, and the importance of incorporating geriatric assessments. |

 |